 No, we do not have a set schedule.
 Tours are established solely upon your request of tour area, day and time.
 We will fly any tour anytime at your request, weather permitting.
 We suggest you book (reserve) your flight in advance to ensure availability.
-All of our tours afford an excellent view, and any flight time whether morning or afternoon should be fantastic.
+All of our tours offer an excellent view, and any flight time whether morning or afternoon should be fantastic.

 3. What’s the best tour?

 Each of Sunshine’s tours highlights particular areas of interest.
 Within these areas are many points of interest.
 We find our guests enjoy each of our offered tours.
 Repeat flyers generally choose an alternate tour, however sometimes passengers take the same tour over and over again.
 Also, each pilot choreographs his own music, narration and scenic sights so no flights are the same.
-Please select the tour that meets your flight-seeing desires.
+Please select the tour that meets your flight-seeing desires

 4. Can we bring a camera?
 Best camera lens?